 Study of concepts and issues associated with corporate, partnership, estate and gift taxation.
 Overview of tax research techniques also provided.
-Prerequisites: ACC 233 or consent of department chairperson.
+Prerequisite: ACC 233 or consent of department chairperson.

 336 ADVANCED AUDITING

+3 sem. hrs.

-In-depth analysis of selected advanced topics in auditing, including professional auditing standards, planning, evidence, internal control, statistical sampling, EDP auditing, reporting, integrative audit case, operational auditing.
-Prerequisite: ACC majors only; minimum B/C combination in ACC 230 and 231; ACC 235.
+In-depth analysis of selected advanced topics in auditing, including professional auditing standards, planning, evidence, internal control, audit sampling, IT auditing, reporting, integrative audit case, internal auditing.
+Prerequisites: Accounting majors only; minimum grade of B/C combination in ACC 230 and 231; ACC 235.

-337 ADVANCED FINANCIAL ACCOUNTING 3 sem. hrs.
+ADVANCED FINANCIAL ACCOUNTING 3 sem. hrs.

 Specific emphasis on business combinations and consolidated financial statements.
 Other topics include partnership accounting, international operations, branch accounting, segment reporting and interim statements.
-Prerequisite: ACC majors only; minimum B/C combination in ACC 230 and 231; ACC 232.
+Prerequisites: Accounting majors only; minimum grade of B/C combination in ACC 230 and 231; ACC 232.

-340 INTERNATIONAL ACCOUNTING 3 sem. hrs.
+INTERNATIONAL ACCOUNTING 340

 Examines (1) similarities and differences of accounting principles and procedures between the United States and other countries and efforts at standardizing accounting internationally, and (2) accounting for multinational entities, including consolidation of foreign subsidiaries, evaluation of investment projects, and performance evaluation of foreign operations.
-Prerequisite: ACC 132 with grade of C or better.
+Prerequisites: ACC 132 with grade of C or better.
 Business majors only.

-362 ADVANCED BUSINESS SYSTEMS ANALYSIS
+ADVANCED BUSINESS SYSTEMS ANALYSIS

+3 sem. hrs.

 The analysis, design, development, and implementation of a complete business information system.
 Directed project approach with formal presentations at the conclusion of each project phase.
-Prerequisites: ACC 261; ACC 366 or concurrent registration; and ACC 368.
+Prerequisites: ACC 261 and ACC 368; ACC 366 or concurrent registration.

 ADVANCED BUSINESS DATA MANAGEMENT

+3 sem. hrs.

 Advanced study in the development of computer storage techniques required for business information systems.
 Techniques are developed for both enterprise and desktop applications.
 Prerequisites: ACC 260 and 261.
-Not for credit if had ITK 372.

-368 DEVELOPING BUSINESS APPLICATION SYSTEMS
+DEVELOPING BUSINESS APPLICATION SYSTEMS

+3 sem. hrs.

 Advanced study in the application and development of modern computer programs for business work-group and individual employee information systems.
 Students will design and develop a comprehensive application appropriate for a functional area of business using the approaches and tools of the consultant.
-Prerequisites: ACC 260; ACC 261or concurrent registration.
+Prerequisites: ACC 260 and 261 or concurrent registration in 261.
+370 MANAGEMENT INFORMATION SYSTEMS 3 sem. hrs.
+Management information systems with emphasis on the responsibilities of management in the creation, control, and utilization of the information systems that support managerial decision-making.
+Prerequisites: ACC 261; ACC 366 or concurrent registration; FIL 240, MKT 230, and MQM 220 401 SURVEY OF ACCOUNTING PRINCIPLES 3 sem. hrs.